My Cart

 So the way to neutralize the orange would therefore be to use blue-based colors.

-Also, for very orange hair, you can add in some ash (which is simply the colorist's way of saying blue-green).
+Also, for very orange hair, you can add in some blue ash (some extra blue, essentially).

 This way you will be able neutralize your orange.